pulp-platform/pulp-builder/README.md

 This module is a simplified build process for the PULP SDK.

+### GVSOC build

+You need to first install the Linux dependencies (see below).

+Choose the configuration for which you want to compile gvsoc, for example:

+  source config/gap_rev1.sh

+Then execute this script:

+  ./scripts/build-gvsoc

+You can open install/doc/vp/index.html to see the documentation.

+To use it, first source this file, this will put all install files in the PATH:

+  source setup.sh

+Then you can go to examples/fork/gap_rev1 and execute:

+  pulp-run --platform=gvsoc --config=gap_rev1 --binary=test prepare run

+### Runtime build

+You need to first install the Linux dependencies (see below).

+Choose the configuration for which you want to compile the runtime, for example:

+  source config/gap_rev1.sh

+Then execute this script:

+  ./scripts/build-runtime

+To use it, first source this file, this will put all install files in the PATH:

+  source sdk-setup.sh

+Then you can get one of the pulp example, compile and run it.

 ## Linux dependencies

 Here are the required system dependencies for building the SDK and its dependencies.